tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 The terms that are attached to these types of cryptographic signing systems become confusing quickly.
 Different sources appear to use slightly different meanings of each term and this can certainly add to the confusion.
-Below is a brief glossary that may be helpful in
+Below is a brief glossary that may be helpful in understanding the discussion that follows.

 * **Multi-Signature**: A signature generated over a single message where, given the message and signature, a verifier is able to determine